Here is a resource you will want to bookmark: Free camping Washington and Oregon sites you can stay at for free!

 Mt.
 Ashland Campground – Ashland, OR – This free campsite is open May through October with 1-5 campsites and a maximum RV length of 25 feet.
 You can stay for up to 14 days there, plus they have amenities such as picnic tables, trash cans, and restrooms.
 Popular things to do near this site include biking, hiking, hunting, and wildlife viewing.

-Bastendorf Beach Road – Coos Bay, OR – This free campsite has 6-15 sites available but you can only stay one night here.
+Bastendorf Beach Road – Coos Bay, OR – This free campsite has 6-15 sites available but you can no longer stay overnight.
 There are trash cans and restrooms here, and the nearby Sunset Bay Campground has walk-in hot showers for just $2.00.

-Pine Mountain Observatory – Central OR ; There is a primitive Forest Service Public Campground which is first-come first-serve across the road from the observatory and is rarely full.
+Pine Mountain Observatory – Central OR ; There is a primitive Forest Service Public Campground with just 4 sites, which is first-come-first-serve across the road from the observatory and is rarely full.
 There are no fees.
-Bring water to drink and extra water to put out campfires with are regulared by danger levels.
+Bring water to drink and extra water to put out campfires with are regulated by danger levels.

 Crane Prairie Reservoir – Bend, OR – This free campsite has dirt campsites available up to 30 nights.
 It is located near water and there are fire rings and boat ramps nearby.
 This isn’t recommended for RVs as the roads are narrow and dirt only.
 Showers are available at the Crane Prairie Reservoir Lodge.
 3 minutes will cost $1.25 in quarters.